 SCCCS uses both the whole language approach and phonics instruction to teach students to read.
 The reading process begins from the teacher's own instruction and writing.
 Learning is familiar and relevant.
 By the end of first grade, many students will be reading simple books and will know up to 100 sight words.
 Students will understand that letters represent sounds, which form words, and that these words can be used to write fun, creative, and powerful things on paper.
 They will be able to listen attentively and concentrate for more than 30 minutes at a time.
 Such control is a remarkable milestone and translates into proven future academic success.
 Students enjoy a variety of stories and become adept at talking about the sequence, characters, settings, and events of a story.
 Some students may learn to read independently and fluently in the first-grade year.
 The focus of literature is primarily on fairy tales because they speak to the developmental needs and interests of this age.
 By second grade, students' writing will become increasingly beautiful as the teacher carefully models penmanship and guides them through form-drawing classes, which actually teaches cursive handwriting through brain integration.
 By the end of the second-grade year, more students will have learned to read independently and fluently.
 The vast majority of third grade students read independently and fluently.
-Their cursive handwriting and spelling improve dramatically over the course of the year.
+The vast majority of third grade students read independently and fluently.